This document describes the procedure to configure a typical U.S. dial plan for Cisco CallManager.

 Enter 911 in the Route Pattern field.

-For internationalized dial plans you can download the installation file from International Dial Plan Software Downloads (registered customers only) and install the one you need on your Cisco CallManager to provide a unique numbering plan specific to countries outside of North America.
+For internationalized dial plans you can download the installation file from International Dial Plan Software Downloads (registered customers only) and install the one you need on your Cisco CallManager in order to provide a unique numbering plan specific to countries outside of North America.